fgx/fgx-aircraft-overview/readme.md

 copyright &copy; 2015 FGx authors ~ All work herein is under the [GPL 2.0 License](https://github.com/fgx/fgx-aircraft/blob/gh-pages/license.md)

 ## Change Log

+2015-01-06 ~ Theo

+* Update readme
+* A near full re-write, but still a WIP
+* Merges duplicate vertices and displays before and after numbers
+* Allows you to save and open files in the new Three.js JSON 4+ format
+* Displays bounding box - which can be toggled
+* Display bounding box dimensions

 2015-01-05 ~ Theo